phillord/kcite/readme.txt

 1. Using the plugin settings page, set which identifier you want processed as the default (DOI or PMID).

 == Changelog ==

+= 1.4 =

+1. Introduction of citeproc rendering
+1. New admin options

 = 1.3 =
 1. Fixed another regression caused by 1.2 fix.
 This should fix the error when